Camilla Hall: Early life

 On March 24, 1945, Camilla Christine Hall was born in Saint Peter, Minnesota.
 Both her parents, George Fridolph Hall (1908–2000) and Lorena (Daeschner) Hall (1911–1995), were academics with positions at Gustavus Adolphus College in Saint Peter from 1938 to 1952.
 In addition, her father was a minister in the Augustana Evangelical Lutheran Church and later the Evangelical Lutheran Church in America.
-Her mother, Lorena (Daeschner) Hall, helped found Gustavus Adolphus College's Art Department and served as the department head.
+Her mother helped found Gustavus Adolphus College's Art Department and served as the department head.

 Camilla Hall was the only surviving child of four.
 Firstborn son Terry died of congenital heart disease in 1948; Peter died in 1951, and Nan died in 1962, both of a congenital kidney disease.
 The family seemed burdened by grief.

 In 1952, the Hall family moved to what is now Tanzania in East Africa.
 George and Lorena Hall taught in schools and did mission work, while Camilla and Nan played with the native children.
 In 1954, when Camilla was nine, the family returned to Saint Peter because of seven-year-old Nan's poor health.
 While Camilla attended elementary school in Minnesota and lived with relatives, her birth family moved to Montclair, New Jersey.

 In Minnesota, Hall attended Washburn High School in Minneapolis, where she was involved in many activities.
 The 1963 Washburn Yearbook states, "Candy was a member of Blue Tri, Class Play, Poplars Staff, Quill Club, Forensics, Pep Club, and Hall of Fame".
 Blue Tri club was an organization that encouraged Christian ideals and put together service projects.
 In addition, Camilla Hall was voted class clown in high school.
 In 1963, she graduated from Washburn High School.